NOAA-EDAB/fedregs/README.md

 ## [1] "i"      "me"     "my"     "myself" "we"     "our"
 ```

-There are some other messes like punctuation, numbers, *i*ths, Roman Numerals, web sites, and random letters (probably from indexed lists) that can be removed with some regex-ing.
+There are some other messes like punctuation, numbers, *i*ths, Roman Numerals, web sites, and random letters (probably from indexed lists) that can be removed with some simple regex-ing.
 We can also convert the raw words to word stems to further aggregate our data.

 ``` r
 stop_words <- data_frame(word = stopwords("english"))